MrM8BRH/Fedora-Workstation-Hardening-Toolkit/Fedora-Security-Hardening-and-Optimization.md

 sudo sysctl --system
 ```

-> Tune the VM/memory and network-buffer values above to match actual RAM size and workload before applying — the defaults shown are sized for a 24 GB RAM / zram / NVMe workstation.

 ## 12. Kernel boot parameter hardening

 Save the following as `kernel-boot-hardening.sh`.
 This only covers boot-time kernel parameters (via `grubby`); all `sysctl` settings live in the single persistent file from Section 11 above.